How Health Monitoring Could Save Lives

 As consumers and as drivers, we’re not going to read our diagnostics each and every evening when we get back from work.
 It’s the classic example of Google searching your symptoms online and immediately jumping to conclusions.

 As autonomous systems are becoming increasingly common in modern vehicles, many of the most dangerous aspects of driving are being taken away from us.
-What could possibly be more dangerous on the road as a driver who has fallen ill or unconscious at the wheel?
+What could possibly be more dangerous on the road than a driver who has fallen ill or unconscious at the wheel?

 It does happen and the results are always catastrophic.